arishboteco/Inventory-App/README.md

 Set `DJANGO_DEBUG` to `True` to enable Django's debug mode (defaults to `False`).

-To fetch item categories and unit options from Supabase, configure:

-- `SUPABASE_URL`
-- `SUPABASE_KEY`

-Without these variables the application will not load category or unit data from Supabase.

 ## Running

 Apply database migrations and launch the Django development server: